bloom-lang/bud/docs/cheat.md

 * Exemplary aggs: `min`, `max`, `choose`
 * Summary aggs: `count`, `sum`, `avg`
 * Structural aggs: `accum`

+Note that custom aggregation can be written using `reduce`.

 ## Collection Combination (Join) ###
 To match items across two (or more) collections, use the `*` operator, followed by methods to filter/format the result (`pairs`, `matches`, `combos`, `lefts`, `rights`).